Skip to main content

 Filing Land Use Petitions

-Planning Boards, Commissions and Community Meetings
+Planning Boards, Commissions, and Community Meetings

-Members of the public can learn about petitions by attending Community Meeting.
-Depending on the petition type, they are reviewed by the Planning Commission, Board of Appeals, and the Mayor and City Council.
+Depending on the petition type, proposals may be reviewed by the Planning Commission, Board of Appeals, Mayor, and City Council.

 Impact Fees